shanep-web/lesson02/README.md

 - Ensure your development environment is all setup
 - Explore the website
 - Ensure you can submit code to be graded
-- Make sure Github Classrooms functioning
+- Make sure Github Classrooms is functioning

 ## Important links